Williloo/sus1531/README.md

 ### 🐝 4.9.
 User Sessions

-#### The problem with Iteration 1 `authUserId`
+#### The problem with Iteration 1 `userId`

-In iteration 1, a problem we have with the `authUserId` is that there is no way to "log-out" a user - because all the user needs to identify themselves is just their user ID.
+In iteration 1, a problem we have with the `userId` is that there is no way to "log-out" a user - because all the user needs to identify themselves is just their user ID.

 In iteration 2, we want to issue something that abstracts their user ID into the notion of a session - this way a single user can log in, log out, or maybe log in from multiple places at the same time.

-If you're not following the issue with the `authUserId`, imagine it like trying to board a plane flight but your boarding pass IS your passport.
+If you're not following the issue with the `userId`, imagine it like trying to board a plane flight but your boarding pass IS your passport.
 Your passport is a (effectively) a permanent thing - it is just "always you".
 That wouldn't work, which is why airlines issue out boarding passes - to essentially grant you a "session" on a plane.
 And your boarding pass is linked to your passport.
-In this same way, a session is associated with an `authUserId`!
+In this same way, a session is associated with an `userId`!

 #### How we adapt in Iteration 2 - User Sessions

-In iteration 2, instead of passing in `authUserId` into functions, we will instead pass in a session.
+In iteration 2, instead of passing in `userId` into functions, we will instead pass in a session.
 Then on our server we look up the session information (which we've stored) to:
 * Identify if the session is valid.
 * Identify which user this session belongs to.